Don’t limit yourself to jams and jellies. Pressure canning meat is possible with any kind of meat for long-term, convenient storage

 That’s for a canner full of meat (18 pounds of meat), with pint jars in about 3 hours.
 It’s not 3 hours of work, though.
 As long as you’re close enough to hear your canner and keep an eye out for problems, you can do a lot of things.

-Do I REALLY need a three piece weight?
+Do I REALLY need a three piece weight for pressure canning meat?

-I wouldn’t want to can without one, and I’m an experienced canner who processes most of my family’s food this way.
+I wouldn’t want to start canning meat without one, and I’m an experienced canner who processes most of my family’s food this way.

 When you rely entirely on the gauge, first you can never be completely sure it’s accurate, plus you have to have your eye on that darned thing for the whole time.